 Jay M. Dutton, MD FACS

-The term “rhinoplasty” refers to plastic surgery that involves making changes to the internal and external structures of the nose.
-While this may be performed for purely cosmetic reasons to improve the appearance, often the primary or concomitant goal is to restore the ability to breathe through the nose.
-In this case, the surgery is more specifically referred to as a “functional rhinoplasty”.
-This is separate from a septoplasty, which involves only repair of the internal wall that divides the nasal cavities, or from a “cosmetic rhinoplaty”, which is only concerned about the appearance.
-A “functional rhinoplasty” typically involves repair of the nasal valves, which is the medical term for the internal cartilage valves within the nostrils.
+The term rhinoplasty in general refers to plastic surgery performed to make changes to the internal and external structures of the nose.
+While this may be performed for purely cosmetic reasons to improve appearance, often the primary or simultaneous goal is to restore the ability to breathe through the nose.
+In this case, the surgery is more specifically referred to as a functional rhinoplasty.
+This is different from a septoplasty, which involves only repair of the internal wall that divides the nasal cavities, or from a cosmetic rhinoplasty, which is done to improve appearance.
+A functional rhinoplasty typically involves repair of the nasal valves, which is the medical term for the internal cartilage valves within the nostrils.
 These can be congenitally narrow(meaning you are born that way), collapse with age, or can be scarred from prior surgery.
 While surgery on the nasal valves is usually performed to restore breathing, it typically necessitates some type of change to the appearance of the nose.

 The indications for a functional rhinoplasty include, but are not limited to:

 - Acquired deformity due to trauma, tumor or infection

 - Narrowing, collapse or stenosis of the nasal valves (nostrils)

 A functional rhinoplasty

 may be performed under different types of anesthesia depending on patient and physician preference, including local anesthesia (i.e. patient awake but with “numbing medications”), intravenous sedation (i.e. “twilight”) or general anesthesia (i.e. completely asleep).
 Incisions are made to allow access to the underlying cartilage and bone.
 These incisions may be hidden completely inside the nostrils, or involve internal incisions combined with a tiny incision through the skin at the base of the nose.